gelisam/staged-diamond-calculus/README.md

     between a value of type Int and the code of a stage-0 expression which produces a value of type Int.
 *   The "Box" modality means that something is "true in all possible worlds".
-In the case of Staged Modal Type Theory, a value of type Box Int is the code of a stage-0 expression which can successfully be spliced anywhere, regardless of which variables are in scope at that point, in "every possible context".
+In the case of Pfenning and Davies's calculus, a value of type `Box Int` is the code of a stage-0 expression which can successfully be spliced anywhere, regardless of which variables are in scope at that point, in "every possible context".
 This is accomplished by making sure that the stage-0 expression is closed, that is, it does not refer to any variable it doesn't define itself.
 *   The "Diamond" modality means that something is "true in some world".
-In the case of Staged Diamond Type Theory, a value of type Diamond Int is the code of a stage-0 expression which can successfully be spliced in one specific context, namely, the one into which the stage-0 expression which is currently being assembled will eventually be spliced.
+In the case of Pfenning and Davies's calculus, a value of type Diamond Int is the code of a stage-0 expression which can successfully be spliced in one specific context, namely, the one into which the stage-0 expression which is currently being assembled will eventually be spliced.

 ## Examples